I Am 5’2 How Much Should I Weigh? | Precise Weight Guide

 Body Frame Size and Its Impact on Ideal Weight

-Your bone structure plays a subtle but crucial role in determining your ideal weight.
-People with larger frames naturally carry more bone mass and might weigh more without excess fat.
-Conversely, those with smaller frames tend to weigh less.
+Your bone structure plays a subtle but important role in how your weight looks and feels on your body.
+People with larger frames may naturally carry more bone and lean mass, while those with smaller frames may weigh less at the same height without being unhealthy.

 To estimate your frame size: